-- Currently serving as the Co-PI and “Lead Project Director” for a 3 year $3.8 Million grant from the National Science Foundation (NSF) called, “Experimental Centric Based Engineering Curriculum for HBCUs,” (see Extramural Funding below).
-I am leading the implementation of portable laboratory instrumentation such as the Analog Discovery Board, and innovative pedagogy in ECE departments of 13 Historically Black Colleges and Universities (HBCUs).
+- I served as the Co-PI and “Lead Project Director” for a 3 year $3.8 Million grant from the National Science Foundation (NSF) called, “Experimental Centric Based Engineering Curriculum for HBCUs,” (see Extramural Funding below).
+I led the implementation of portable laboratory instrumentation such as the Analog Discovery Board, and innovative pedagogy in ECE departments of 13 Historically Black Colleges and Universities (HBCUs).

 - I also implemented the first lecture capture technology using the Panopto Focus software in the School of Engineering.
 It allowed the students enrolled in my electric circuit courses to download the podcasts and review the daily lectures, class discussions, and any in class activities.
 It has significantly improved the performance of the students enrolled in the course.